asmshkhaws/SALES_DATA_PYTHON/Stage_1_Data_Cleaning.md

 ## 4. Remove non-numeric rows in one column with pandas
 * Using pd.to_numeric
-* pandas.to_numeric() is one of the general functions in Pandas which is used to convert argument to a numeric type.
+* pandas.`to_numeric()` is one of the general functions in Pandas which is used to convert argument to a numeric type.

     `This will coerce all non-numeric values to NaN, which will then be flagged as False using notnull().`